+It’s important to take care of your body post cycle to prevent injury, whether you’re training more often on your road bike or are starting to commute on your vintage bike.
 Cycling is a great form of cardiovascular exercise, but it can occasionally create some aches and pains.
-It’s important to add a proper stretching routine to your post cycle recovery.
+It’s important to add a proper post cycling stretch routine after each riding session.
 Here are six Pilates tips to keep your body happy on and off your bike.

 1. Stretch your hamstrings… properly

 The hamstring muscles pass over both the hip and the knee.
 Long periods of sitting shorten these muscles and pull the pelvis into a tuck.
 Consequently, it reduces space in the hip sockets and knee joints.
 If you stretch your hamstrings effectively, it will help to realign the pelvis back to its neutral position.
 Also, it gives your joints some space, which leads to fewer knee and hip problems.
 You will also help your hip flexors to release.

 When stretching your hamstrings, you need to keep the knee straight and the pelvis untucked.
 Notably, the optimal way to stretch the hamstrings is by taking away the pressures of gravity and lying down on your back.
 Keep the resting leg straight on the floor and place a towel or a stretch band around the ball on the foot of the stretching leg.
 Flex your foot.
 Make sure both legs are straight even if that means your leg is not high because lifting the leg up to the ceiling will enforce the tucking of the pelvis in most people.
 Hold the stretch for 1 minute each side.